-Dr Jonny Coxon explains how to deliver care for men with erectile dysfunction in general practice and when to refer
+Dr Jonny Coxon explains how to deliver care for men with ED in general practice and when to refer

 Read this article to learn more about:

 - creating a comfortable environment to facilitate discussion of symptoms